 China Will Cut Tariffs In Half On $75 Billion Of U.S. Products

-China is slicing tariffs on $75 billion worth of U.S. products, China's government news agencies report, in a move that reciprocate for the Trump administration's plan to halve tariffs on Chinese products worth around $112 billion.
+China is slicing tariffs on $75 billion worth of U.S. products, China's government news agencies report, in a move that reciprocates for the Trump administration's plan to halve tariffs on Chinese products worth about $112 billion.
 The U.S. announced its tariff reduction last month.

 The two sides' tariff cuts are slated to take effect on Feb.
 14, in the latest sign that a trade war between the world's largest economies is easing.